Ding-JianGang/Sea-Surface-Object-Detection-Dataset-Sw-YoloX-/README.md

-# Sea-Surface-Object-Detection-Dataset-Sw-YoloX-
+# Sea-Surface-Object-Detection-Dataset（Sw-YoloX）
-Paper dataset(Sw-YoloX: A Robust Anchor-free Detector Based Swin Transformer for Complex Sea Surface Object Detection)
+Some examples of datasets in this paper(Sw-YoloX: A Robust Anchor-free Detector Based Swin Transformer for Complex Sea Surface Object Detection)